 Forms of Deceptive Communication

 Deception can take on a variety of forms in communication, but Buller and Burgoon identified three types of deceptive communication that are the most dominant in conversations.
 Before identifying the forms, it is also important to define a few terms.
 First, the “sender” is the person that is being deceptive.
-The “receiver” is the person that engaging with the sender in the communication.
+The “receiver” is the person that engages with the sender in the communication.
 Using these terms, the three most common forms of deceptive communication are as follows:

 - Equivocation: Equivocation is the practice of avoiding the subject that they are being deceptive about.
 This is often achieved by changing the subject or not answering questions.
 This one is easier to see, as one may begin to notice when the other party is not providing direct answers or continuously changing the subject.
 These behaviors are more noticeable and will often allow a party to discover the deception, especially when they know the person well.